Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/samples/README.md

     region.
 * ATTESTATION_ISOLATED_SIGNING_CERTIFICATE - The DER encoded form of the signing certificate used to create an isolated attestation instance, Base64 encoded.
-* ATTESTATION_ISOLATED_SIGNING_KEY - The DER encoded of an RSA Private key, which was used to create an isolated attestation service instance.
+* ATTESTATION_ISOLATED_SIGNING_KEY - The DER encoded of an RSA Private key, Base64 encoded, which was used to create an isolated attestation service instance.

 The tests also assume that the currently logged on user is authorized to call into the attestation service instance because they use [DefaultAzureCredential](https://docs.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) for authorization.